Speculum Virginum

 The original text dates to the mid-12th century.
 The author's identity is uncertain.
-One theory holds it was written by a Benedictine monk, Conrad of Hirsau.
+One theory holds it was written by the Benedictine monk Conrad of Hirsau.
 Another possibility is that it was composed at the Augustinian Abbey of Andernach, founded by Richard, abbot of Springiersbach, for his sister in 1128.
 Richard appointed a priest, one Conrad, as spiritual advisor to his sister, and some scholars have suggested this Conrad as the text's author.

 The work provides one of the earliest comprehensive theologies of cloistered religious life.
 It mainly consists of a hypothetical dialogue between Peregrinus, a male religious teacher, and Theodora, a female disciple.
 The dialogue seeks to strengthen the determination and resolve of Theodora (and hence by example, other readers) to live life as a virgin dedicated to God.

 The growth of the various manuscripts of the Speculum Virginum in the Middle Ages had a particular resonance for women who sought a dedicated religious life.
 While impacting the development of female monastic life, it also influenced the proliferation of male monastic orders, and even Protestant theology via the writings of Nikolaus Selnecker and Conrad Porta.